ContainerHQ/arkis-api-docs/README.md

 by specifying the environment variable `PORT` (default: `4567`) before any of the previous commands (except clean).

+### Deployment

-### Deploy the documentation on [GitHub Pages](https://pages.github.com/)
+ The documentation is automatically deployed on [GitHub Pages](https://pages.github.com/) when something happen on the master branch.

-    make deploy

->**Caution!** You need push access to the targeted repository to deploy this documentation.
-The path `$HOME/.ssh` is mounted for that purpose inside the container with a volume.

 ## Contributing